 Anyone who has spent time with Paul Ooi, founder of Penang Place, would be no stranger to his warm, hospitable nature.
-Affable and cheery, his demeanour speaks volumes on his philosophy on life, his work ethic, and the people-first culture at his restaurant, which we had the joy of uncovering during this interview.
+Affable and cheery, his demeanour speaks volumes on his philosophy.
+During this interview, we had the joy of uncovering his outlook on life, his work ethic, and the people-first culture at his restaurant.

-Located at Suntec City, Penang Place is an established restaurant that serves authentic Penang street food and Northern Peranakan Food at affordable prices.
-They’re most known for their affordable buffet (S$32.90), which promises a selection of quality Penang fare that transports you back to the rustic streets of Penang.
+Located at Suntec City, Penang Place serves authentic Penang street food and Northern Peranakan Food at affordable prices.
+They’re most known for their affordable buffet,which promises a selection of quality Penang fare that transports you back to the rustic streets of the sunny island.

 Retrenched at 48 with 6 kids

-Meeting Paul and seeing Penang Place’s success today, one would never have guessed that the decision to open Penang Place was made during one of Paul’s lowest points in life.
-At 48 years-old, Paul was retrenched from a huge multinational company in 2002, having served as an employee services manager for over 21 years.
+One would never have guessed that the decision to open Penang Place was made during one of Paul’s lowest points in life.
+At 48 years old, Paul was retrenched from a huge multinational company in 2002, having served as an employee services manager for over 21 years.

-“It was such a scary time,” recalls Paul, who was the sole breadwinner with 6 children, aged 6 to 16, to account for.
+“It was such a scary time,” recalls Paul.
+He was the sole breadwinner, with 6 children, aged 6 to 16, to account for.

 Paying homage to his Peranakan upbringing

-Born an hour away from Penang, Paul grew up in a traditional Peranakan family, with memories of nyonya feasts and both his grandmothers donning sarong kebayas all their lives.
+Born an hour away from Penang, Paul grew up in a traditional Peranakan family.
+His childhood memories consisted of nyonya feasts and both his grandmothers donning sarong kebayas all their lives.

 “I’ve had traditional Penang street food and Northern Peranakan food growing up and I want to share our delicious cuisine with more people”, says Paul.
 With that childhood dream in mind, Paul turned crisis into opportunity, and started Penang Place.